6 Tips to Implement a Social Media Strategy That Encourages Employee Advocacy

 Provide Social Media Training

-Not everyone in your company is a social media maven but that doesn’t mean that everyone can’t become a fierce social employee and an advocate for the company.
+Not everyone in your company is a social media guru, but that doesn’t mean that everyone can’t become a fierce social employee and an advocate for the company.

-The most challenging aspects here are the communication and social selling skills.
+The most challenging aspects here are communication and social selling skills.

 Employees interacting on your social media profiles need to know how to defuse tense situations, how to deal with criticism, and how, why, and when to strategically share specific company content in order to nurture potential social leads.
 The mechanics of posting on different social platforms can be covered quickly, but these softer, sales-y things might need a bit more time to master.

-- Online tutorials — both written and video content will do the trick here.
-Your social media team can create quick how-to guides on the mechanics of different social networks, and share them with all current employees and used when onboarding new hires.
+✔ Online tutorials — both written and video content will do the trick here.
+Your social media team can create quick how-to guides on the mechanics of different social networks.
+Then, you can share them with all current employees and use them when onboarding new hires.

-Social media training is a win-win: your employees add a marketable skill to their resume, and you don’t have to worry about improper social media communication, or that someone will drop the ball when it comes to social selling, growing brand awareness, or customer care when interacting on company’s social pages.
+Social media training is a win-win.
+Your employees add a marketable skill to their resume, and you don’t have to worry about improper social media communication.

-One of the best ways to humanise your organisation on social sites is to focus on employee stories
+One of the best ways to humanize your organization on socials is to focus on employee stories.

-This is especially important if you’re using your social profiles to boost employer branding initiatives (as you should be doing).
+This is especially important if you’re using your social profiles to boost your initiatives.
 According to LinkedIn research: “candidates trust the company’s employees 3x more than the company to provide credible information on what it’s like to work there.”3

-But perhaps the most important aspect of featuring the day-to-day of your employees on social media is how the spotlight (however brief) makes them feel.
-They get a sense of belonging, a sense of ownership — not only in the social selling project, but in the organization as well.
-This increases their engagement, and they are then much more likely to go that extra mile for the company and become involved in advocacy efforts.
+Last but not least, an important aspect of featuring the day-to-day of your employees on social media is to put them in the spotlight.
+They will experience a sense of belonging, a sense of ownership — not only in the social selling project but in the organization as well.

-These employee stories come in many shapes and forms — a simple image or a short video, a post about a day-in-the-life of an employee on a particular position, or a blog post written by an employee that you then share on company's pages.
-Hootsuite does this very well, and they never forget to tag their employees in posts to drive even more engagement.
+Employee stories come in many shapes and forms — a simple image or an Instagram story, a post about a day-in-the-life of an employee in a particular position, or a Q&A with a veteran employee or a new hire that you then share on the company's pages.

 What do your employees get out of participating in your social selling and advocacy activities?

-Hopefully, it’s a sense of pride that they’re going above and beyond for a company that they feel would do the same for them.
+Hopefully, it’s a sense of pride knowing that they’re going above and beyond for a company they feel would do the same for them.

-Still, we all like to feel appreciated and valued for going that extra mile, which is why you should think about a rewards program through which your top social employees can earn cool rewards.
+Still, we all like to feel appreciated and valued for going that extra mile, which is why you should think about a rewards and recognition program to show your appreciation to your most talented and active social employees.

 The key here is not to go overboard with physical and cash rewards — they will work, but just up to a certain point.
-A much better approach is to focus on long-term gains of participating in an employee advocacy program:
+A much better approach is to focus on the long-term gains of participating in an employee advocacy program.

-A vast majority of employees (86%) who participate in formal advocacy programs note that this has reflected positively on their careers.
+A vast majority of employees (86%) who participate in formal advocacy programs note that this has positively reflected on their careers4.
 If you can get that point across effectively, you won’t have to spend as much on rewards — you can just tap into the self-motivation of your employees.

 To start with, focus on the following metrics:

-However, once you have this data, it shouldn’t be reserved for just your marketing, sales, and finance teams.
-Share the social media wins - and losses - with everyone in the company, and especially with your active social employees.
+Once you have this data, it shouldn’t be reserved for just your marketing, sales, and finance teams.
+Share the social media wins (and losses) with everyone in the company, and especially with your active social employees.

-Wins (and losses) will impact employee motivation - if you’re winning on social, everyone who’s contributed will feel immense satisfaction being a part of the team.
-Less-than-stellar results might be what inspires your social employees to dig even deeper in order to improve various social metrics.
+Wins (and losses) will impact employee motivation.
+If you’re winning on social, everyone contributing will feel immense satisfaction being a part of the team.
+Less-than-stellar results might be what inspires your social employees to dig even deeper to improve various social metrics.

-- Transparency will foster a sense of belonging - again, when a company shares information freely, employees are more likely to trust the management, and will throw their weight behind even more initiatives.
+Plus, transparency will foster a sense of belonging and trust — again, when a company shares information freely, employees are more likely to trust the management, and will throw their weight behind even more initiatives.

 Maintaining a presence on social media sites can seem daunting.

-Most platforms are crowded and noisy, and your content gets lost in back-to-back torrential showers of business posts - connecting with even the audience that you’ve built often feels impossible.
+Most platforms are crowded and noisy, and your content gets lost in back-to-back torrential showers of business posts.

-But, done right, every ounce of effort you pour into your social media will pay double dividends.
-Remember, nearly a third of millennials and generation Z members prefer brand communication via social media, and brand messages shared by employees get reshared 24x more than those pushed by the company.
+But, done right, every ounce of effort you pour into your social media will give back twice as much.
+Remember, nearly a third of millennials and generation Z members prefer brand communication via social media5.

-The key to winning on social are your employees.
-Once you figure out how to turn them into true social employees and advocates, you’ll quickly realise that social media is a valuable asset, and can be used for brand-building, employer branding, traffic-generation, and as a lead pipeline.
+The bottom line here?
+The key to winning on socials is your employees.
+Once you figure out how to turn them into true social employees and advocates, you’ll quickly realize that social media is a valuable asset, and can be used for brand-building, employer branding, traffic generation, and as a lead pipeline.